dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/group-controls-with-wf-panel-control-using-the-designer.md

 ---
-title: Group Controls with Panel Control Using the Designer ms.date: "03/30/2017"
+title: Group Controls with Panel Control Using the Designer
+description: Learn how to group controls with the Windows Forms Panel Control by using the Designer and the reasons to group controls. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "Panel control [Windows Forms], grouping controls"